Saffy's Angel: Plot summary

-The novel begins with Saffron searching through the colour chart pinned up in her house, looking for her name, Saffron.
-The characters are introduced.
+Eve Casson is an artist with four children, each of whom she named after different colors: Cadmium (“Caddy”), Saffron (“Saffy”), Indigo, and Rose.
+The novel begins with Saffron searching through the color chart pinned up in her house, looking for her name, Saffron.
 While Saffron searches, the health visitor is checking up on Rose, her new sister.
-The health visitor then discovers Rose has been sucking Caddy's paint tubes.
-The health visitor threatens to take Rose to Casualty.
-Saffron finds out that she was adopted by Bill and Eve after Saffron's mother, who is Eve's sister, was killed in a car crash.
+The health visitor then discovers Rose has been sucking Caddy's paint tubes and threatens to take Rose to Casualty.
+When she can’t find her name on the color chart, Saffron finds out that she was adopted by Bill and Eve after Saffron's mother, who is Eve's sister, was killed in a car crash.
 Saffron becomes deeply upset, despite being comforted by her family.
 The story fast forwards to when Rose is 6 years old.
 Rose starts school (a year late according to the health visitor) and draws her first picture, which her teacher pastes to the wall.
 Rose is very upset and persuades Indigo to steal her picture and Caddy to draw an identical one to go up on the wall instead.
 Rose, Indigo, Saffron and Caddy's grandfather visits and Caddy has another disastrous driving lesson and tells her driving instructor, Michael about failing all her exams.

 Soon after their grandfather visits, he dies and leaves something to each of the children.
 For Cadmium, his property in Wales.
 For Indigo, his car.
 For Saffron, his angel in the garden.
 And for Rose, his money.
 After the will is read, Bill heads back down to London and while running after him, Saffron meets Sarah, a girl who lives in the same road as her who uses a wheelchair.
 Caddy has another lesson, meanwhile Saffron goes round to Sarah's house and meets her mother, Mrs Warbeck, the headmistress of the private school.
 Sarah begins the idea of visiting Siena, where Saffron believes the stone angel is.
 Sarah persuades her mother and father to take her to Siena during the term, and Sarah's mother begins to trust the two friends, and lets them go into town together.
 They meet up with some girls their age who all have their noses pierced.
 Sarah wants one, too, and persuades Saffron to get one done.
 When Sarah's mother finds out Sarah is in much trouble, but Saffron's nose ring is admired by her family.